BenjedouNaim/for-pfe-students/README.md

 # Unlimited Resources For PFE Students 🌟

 Welcome to **For PFE Students** 👋, a curated collection of resources designed to help students working on their *Projet de Fin d'Études* (PFE) with practical MERN stack projects and learning materials.
-This repository includes source code for functional projects 💻, YouTube playlists 📺, crash courses ⚡, and recommended books 📚 to master React.js, Next.js, Node.js, Express, and MongoDB.
+This repository includes source code for functional projects 💻, YouTube playlists 📺, crash courses ⚡, and recommended pfe books 📚.

 ## Table of Contents 📋
 1. [Overview](#overview) 🌐